currentxchange/WAX-NFT-Metadata-Standards/README.md

 The WAX NFT metadata standards are a collection of fields to use when creating your schema on Atomic Assets.
 We provide copy-paste, plug-and-play schemas that work with the most popular markets on WAX, starting with [Atomichub](https://wax.atomichub.io/), [NFThive](https://nfthive.com/), [WAXdao](https://waxdao.com/) and more.

-# Learn how to use these in the [Instructional Video](https://www.youtube.com/watch?v=GXjBQnV_Xm8) made for our similar [Music NFT standard](https://github.com/currentxchange/Music-NFT-Standard).
+# Let's GOO!!! 🚀 Take the [Tutorial to start your collection](https://standards.cxc.world/tutorial)

-# The Standards
+# About the Standards

 Each standard uses these basic fields, and expands to a type-specific list of fields.

-The individual standards are linked farther down, and exist in the [./Standards](./Standards) directory.
+The individual standards are linked farther down, and exist in the [standards.cxc.world/media](https://standards.cxc.world/media) directory.

 `string` just means text, `ipfs` is an [ipfs hash](https://www.pinata.cloud/) of the data.